slaker222/Steamlator/README.md

 Verified: Steam works on devices with Helio G99 and Snapdragon 665 (if your processor is more powerful, it will obviously work too).

-Winlator is an Android application that lets you to run Windows (x86_64) applications with Proton and Box86/Box64.
+Steamlator is an Android application that lets you to run Windows (x86_64) applications with Proton and Box86/Box64.

 # Installation

-1. Download and install the APK (Steamlator 1.5.2) from [GitHub Releases](https://github.com/slaker222/steamlator/releases)
+1. Download and install the APK (Steamlator 1.6) from [GitHub Releases](https://github.com/slaker222/steamlator/releases)
 2. Launch the app and wait for the installation process to finish

 <p align="center">